LaurenceJJones/light-cs-blocklist-mirror/README.md

 * CROWDSEC_API_URL - The URL to the crowdsec API
 * CROWDSEC_API_KEY - The API key to use to authenticate to the API
 * UPDATE_FREQUENCY - The frequency to update the list.
-Default is 5 minutes
+Default is 10 seconds (To improve performance for nginx the file will only update if the md5sum of the file changes)

 If you wish to run this outside of a container context, just create a service file example